 Your company may have a WordPress site that you’re mostly content with.
 Why make changes when you don’t need to?

-Some companies we talk to have WordPress websites and while they have HubSpot or are considering HubSpot, they aren’t quite ready to put their website on the HubSpot COS.
-Some companies require advanced functionality on their websites that HubSpot COS can’t handle.
+Some companies we talk to have WordPress websites and while they have HubSpot or are considering HubSpot, they aren’t quite ready to put their website on the HubSpot CMS.
+Some companies require advanced functionality on their websites that HubSpot CMS can’t handle.

 For those that use WordPress to power the company website, we wanted to share a few ways that you can use WordPress and HubSpot together.
 Read on to discover six ways you can use HubSpot and WordPress together to grow your business.